SKA-ScienceDataProcessor/delivery-prototypes/README.md

 * `staging` section

-    * `concurrent_max`: The maximum number of concurrent staging jobs to allow
+    * `concurrent_max`: The maximum number of concurrent staging tasks to allow
     * `server`: URL of the staging server interface
     * `callback`: URL to contact once the staging has been completed